2 Installing R under Unix-alikes

 With GCC 5 and later it is possible to parallelize parts of the LTO linking process: set the make macro LTO to something like LTO=-flto=8 (to use 8 threads), for example in file config.site.

-Under some circumstances and for a few packages, the PIC flags have needed overriding on Linux with GCC 9 and later: e.g use in config.site:
+Under some circumstances and for a few packages, the PIC flags have needed overriding on Linux with GCC 9: e.g use in config.site:

 CPICFLAGS=-fPIC